wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 [JER - Just Enough Realism](https://www.nexusmods.com/newvegas/mods/69407) - A TTW wide rebalance mod.
 - Requires both the main file and the TTW patch on the main mod page.
-- Would <u>ONLY</u> recommend using this mod in conjunction with [Sweets JER Patch](https://www.nexusmods.com/newvegas/mods/83034), paying special attention to [Sweets specified load order](https://pastebin.com/NKbhdHSn) in relation to her other overhaul mods.
+- Would <u>ONLY</u> recommend using this mod in conjunction with [Sweet's JER Patch](https://www.nexusmods.com/newvegas/mods/83034), paying special attention to [Sweet's specified load order](https://pastebin.com/NKbhdHSn) in relation to her other overhaul mods.

 [Point Lookout Reborn](https://www.nexusmods.com/newvegas/mods/85032) - Large overhaul of Point Lookout in an attempt to make it more enjoyable, level friendly, and to reward exploration.
 Includes new quests, enemies, locations, and more.
 - This can have a performance impact given the amount of clutter it adds across Point Lookout.